Damitwhy/NA-Share/README.md

 ## Installation on your IDE locally

+If you're using GitPod your GitPod local environment will be installed automatically, follow these steps to install a local environment to run python and install dependencies.

 1. **Clone this Repository**:
    - Create a new repository by cloning this NA-Share GitHub repository:
      ```sh